mattchewtaylor/mattchewtaylor.github.io/_posts/2018-02-17-case-study-redux-ariva.markdown

 <br>

 <span style="color: #FA6695;">
-  *We were looking at the wrong set of data at the wrong time.
-Diving into the details behind frequent relocation and the tools used was surface level at best.
-We should have focused more effort into understanding the actual moving process (from multiple personas) and the challenges each person faced.* 🖍
+  *Looking back, this doesn't feel like the correct path.
+I would have focused more effort into understanding the actual moving process (from multiple personas) and the challenges each person faced, rather than causation for frequent relocations.* 🖍
 </span>
 <br>
 <br>